 Creek Critters was developed by the Audubon Naturalist Society, in Washington D.C., in collaboration with the Connecticut Audubon Society, Audubon of Rhode Island, Massachusetts Audubon and New Hampshire Audubon.
 Gregg Trilling of the Audubon Naturalist Society participated in Saturday’s event, helping to collect and identify some of the bugs the kids collected.

 Saturday’s participants waded into five streams in three watersheds, collecting macroinvertebrates by gently rubbing rocks and silt found in the stream bed.
 Using magnifying lenses and charts in the Creek Critter app, they identified stonefly larva, aquatic worms, midgefly larva and other species.

 “Stonefly and mayfly larva have very low pollution tolerance, so their presence indicates good water quality,” Michelle Eckman said.
 “Other species found are more tolerant of pollution: midgefly larva, scuds, dragonfly larva, and mosquito larva.
 This does not mean that these species require pollution to survive, it just means they are more tolerant of it.”

 The kids used the app to submit reports, starting a database for stream testing in Connecticut.
 Several of the participating families offered to “adopt” a stream and test it throughout the year to learn how changes in the seasons and bio-indicators influence water quality.

 Creek Critters can be downloaded from the Apple App store or via Google Play.

-On June 3 & July 22 from 7:30 to approximately 8:30, meet us at The Connecticut Audubon Society, 1361 Main Street, Glastonbury, CT 06033 (860-633-8402) for guided bird & nature walks in Earle Park.
+Join us on July 22 from 7:30 to approximately 8:30 at The Connecticut Audubon Society, 1361 Main Street, Glastonbury, CT 06033 (860-633-8402) for a guided bird & nature walk in Earle Park.
 Click here for details and to register (pre-registration is important since walks with insufficient registrants may be canceled).